 Continental Credit promises to give you a personal experience rather than an automated one.
 When you call you are promised to talked to a person rather than jump through the hoops of pressing buttons and picking options.
-They like to think of your credit much like your DNA: we have have it, but how we use it is uniquely ours.
 Their staff promises to help you with customizing a program that will suit your needs, with a month to month commitment you are not locked in any longer than you have or want to be.

 Unlike other credit repair companies, they have designed a program to suit each client’s needs.
 They look at every aspect of your credit score, both good and bad, to help you achieve the best results possible.
 Continental Credit will make sure to check all the information they gather on you to verify that none of the claims are false.
 They also promise to give you a complete Consumer Credit Report listing, so you can see for yourself what is on your credit.
 Continental Credit has 7 steps to follow in their process of working with you to repair your credit.